Curriculum, Assessment & Accreditation

 The school for Autism @ Newfield aims to provide a broad and balanced curriculum which is tailored to suit the learning style of learners on the autism spectrum.

-The school offers a curriculum which covers the National Curriculum (see school curriculum pages) and a programme of enrichment to ensure each learner has a rich, varied and interesting school experience.
+The school offers a broad and balanced curriculum, which is tailored to suit the learning style of learners on the autism spectrum (see school curriculum pages) and a programme of enrichment to ensure each learner has a rich, varied and interesting school experience.

 For our learners at Key Stage 4 and Key Stage 5 there are a variety of accreditation routes open to them (see accreditation)